 Practicing these strategies will help you raise your self-esteem:

-- Set goals.
+Set goals.
 Go beyond your comfort zone and give yourself something to strive for.
-With each new accomplishment, you’ll realize how strong and resilient you really are.
+With each new accomplishment, you’ll realize how strong and resilient you are.

-- Seek support.
-Reach out to family and friends.
-Share your thoughts and feelings.
+Seek support: Reach out to family and friends.
 Let them know how they can assist you.

-- Help others.
-Generosity can transform your life.
-Focusing on others changes your perspective on your own situation.
-Your sense of fulfillment will grow.
+Help others: Generosity can transform your life.
+Focusing on others changes your perspective on your situation.
+As a result, your sense of fulfillment will grow.

 Set and Maintain Healthy Boundaries